syash12/Predicting-Future-Sales/README.md

 Conclusion
 -----------------
-Overall, our the models we used to predict our data gave us a RMSE of 1.02.
+Overall, the models we used to predict our data gave us a RMSE of 1.02.
 Stacking the working models did not work too well for predicting our data.
 But we were able to explore many different ways to predict time series.
-We are disappointed that we could not try out other models like Hidden Markov Models, but we will try to explore more time series models in the future.